 The Life Sciences Building, located across the mall from the technology buildings, contains offices, the student newspaper, and laboratories and classrooms related to the physical and natural sciences.
 The building also contains two auditorium-type lecture halls and a climate-controlled greenhouse.
-A student study center that has space for individual and group study is also available in the Life Sciences Building.
+A 2,500-square foot student collaborative space for individual and group study is also available in the Life Sciences Building.